HaroldAgnote/CECS-323_JDBC-Project/testCases.md

  * [X] Removed Book's title cannot be blank
  * [X] Removed Book's title cannot exceed 50 characters
  * [X] Removed Book must exist in table Books
+ * [ ] If there are multiple books with the same title, be able to specify exactly which book to remove
  * [X] Verify that the Book has been removed from the Database

  ### Miscellaneous
- * [?]
-Verify that PreparedStatements are used instead of Statements
+ * [X] Verify that PreparedStatements are used instead of Statements
- * [?]
-Verify that Binding has been used wherever possible
+ * [X] Verify that Binding has been used wherever possible
  * [X] No exception occur due to bad User Input (i.e. inputting a number out of range, mismatch data type, etc.)
  * [X] No SQL Exceptions occur in the most common cases